jefmeijvis/old.jefmeijvis.com/content/006-sveltekit-api-endpoints.md

     return new Response("Hello " + firstName + " " + lastName);
     }

-#### We go deeper

-#### We go deeper

-#### We go deeper

-The function will take a RequestEvent as input parameter.
+The function will take a [RequestEvent](https://kit.svelte.dev/docs/types#public-types-requestevent) as input parameter.
 The type definition can be found at “./$types”.
-A RequestEvent allows for quering the search parameters, such that a GET call to http://localhost:5173/api?firstName=Jef&lastName=Meijvis will return “Hello Jef Meijvis” as a response.
+A RequestEvent allows for quering the search parameters, such that a GET call to */api?firstName=Jef&lastName=Meijvis* will return “Hello Jef Meijvis” as a response.

 When we omit the search parameters, we will get the default response “Hello Default firstname Default lastname”.
 ### POST